cloudlinux/cloudlinux-single-doc/docs/manager/README.md

 The output will be either:
 * Activation is still in progress,
 * Activation is done.
-The message will state how many users were initially for the scan, the number of WP sites with successfully activated suite, and the total number of WP sites scanned.
+The message will state how many users were initially for the scan, a number of WP sites with successfully activated suite, and the total number of WP sites scanned.